-Here are six simple strategies for practicing mindfulness with kids and young adults:
+Here are some simple strategies for practicing mindfulness with kids and young adults:

 1. Mindful Coloring.
 You can use any coloring pages for this activity.
 I love to gather assorted coloring books with different themes and levels.
 Let kids choose their own coloring page, whether it is a page with dragons, cats, or just patterns.
 Give access to the coloring materials that best suit your needs.
 Colored pencils, flair pens, and gel pens are some of my favorites.
 Encourage kids to quietly color on their own.
 Tell them that if they’ve made a mistake, just to breathe and move on.
 Mindfulness is about just letting the experiences pass us by without making judgements about them.